avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-22-6-obtain-refresh-token.md

 You are now ready to use the sample app.
 The next time you start the sample app, you will not need to go through the authorization process.

-7. Now, you'll need to open a browser to add visual elements to your prototype.
+Now, you'll need to open a browser to add visual elements to your prototype.
 Open a new chromium tab to the following URL: file:///home/pi/avs-device-sdk/GUI/js/dist/index.html?insecure=1

+Note, this should autocomplete in your browser when you start typing - it's also in the bookmarks as "Alexa Home Screen".

-8. If you see the following welcome screen - congradulations!
-It's time to talk with Alexa.
+Congrats on your progress so far!
+Now it's time to talk with Alexa.